milcsu09/16bit-vm/tests/README.md

 # Tests

-Test programs which the assembler can assemble into the VM's bytecode.
+Test programs which the [assembler](../asm/) can assemble into bytecode.